19hours/sg-statutes/Acts/Legal Profession Act.md

 (c) a certificate from the Academy that he has paid all moneys, contributions and subscriptions payable by him under the Singapore Academy of Law Act (Cap.
 294A) and any rules made thereunder;

-(d) an accountant’s report pursuant to section 73 or a certificate from the Council stating that owing to the circumstances of his case such a report is unnecessary; and
+(d) such accountant’s report as may be required under section 73 or a certificate from the Council stating that owing to the circumstances of his case such a report is unnecessary; and

 [19/2008 wef 15/10/2008]